Astorec/challonge-to-wixcsv/README.md

 # Database Strucutre

 This has been setup based on another project I have been working on, but can be modified to how you need it.
-All the Data is grabbed and calculated based on the Top 8 Data and points are caulcated on the Join of the tables.
+All the Data is grabbed and calculated based on the top cut data that is collected from a Challonge.
+Challonge needs to be configured so that that there are two rounds and a Tie Braker for 3rd place for this to work.

-## TODO Add Ability to select TOP 4
+Adding the Challonge link to the config will pull all the information from the API and load it into the DB when it runs.
+The interval is set for how often we check Challonge to stop it from being spammed.

+The APP checks for the statge change of the rounds, when the group stages and finals are underway it will start checking for the Match Data on Challonge.
+Player data is stored on the DB and each player is given their own ID and is matched up to the TournamentData.